hardiksa/torqueOLD/x/recovery/spec/01_concepts.md

     **Consequences**

     - IBC vouchers  from IBC transfer got stuck in the receiver’s balance
-    - IBC Transfer Action was claimed and the EVMOS rewards were transferred to the receiver’s Evmos `secp256k1` account, resulting in stuck EVMOS tokens.
+    - IBC Transfer Action was claimed and the TORQUE rewards were transferred to the receiver’s Evmos `secp256k1` account, resulting in stuck TORQUE tokens.
     - Claims record of the sender was migrated to the receiver’s Evmos `secp256k1` account

     **Recovery procedure**